Richmond County Savings Foundation

 Signature Projects: By invitation only from the Executive Director - For distinctive, transformational projects.
 Recent signature grants have reached $250,000.

-RCSF Food Pantry Program: Up to $5,000 - Dedicated grants for food pantries serving Staten Island residents.
+RCSF Signature Food Pantry Programme: Up to $5,000 - Dedicated grants for food pantries serving Staten Island residents, awarded on a rotating basis.

-Innovation Grant: $75,000 (inaugural grant awarded 2023) - Designed to support organizations working on transformative change.
+Game Changer Grant: Separate application track designed to support organisations working on transformative community change.
+The inaugural award of $75,000 was made in 2023.
 Competitive process with multiple review rounds.

-Spring Clean Up Program: Grants over $50,000 total - Funding for local organizations to conduct neighborhood cleanup efforts in designated Staten Island areas, including planting flowers and trees.
+Spring Clean Up Programme: Grants over $50,000 total - Funding for local organisations to conduct neighbourhood cleanup efforts in designated Staten Island areas, including planting flowers and trees.

 Priority Areas

-• Education: Educational opportunity advancement, workforce training programs, employment services
+• Education: Educational opportunity advancement, workforce training programmes, employment services

-• Health & Human Services: Health and wellness programs, food insecurity initiatives, services for vulnerable populations
+• Health & Human Services: Health and wellness programmes, food insecurity initiatives, services for vulnerable populations

-• Arts & Culture: Cultural development and enrichment programs
+• Arts & Culture: Cultural development and enrichment programmes

 • Environment: Environmental initiatives, sustainability projects, community beautification

-• Community Services: Programs serving Staten Island residents in need, senior enrichment
+• Community Services: Programmes serving Staten Island residents in need, senior enrichment

 What They Don't Fund